anusha834/MultimodalDeceptionDetection/README.md

 ## Notes

-* Face alignment is handled before feeding into downstream models
+* Faces are aligned before running the recognition models
-* The SVM is trained offline; only inference runs here
+* Emotion + micro-expression features form the core input to the final classifier
-* Emotion + AU embeddings are the main signal for the final classifier
+* The SVM is used only for inference; training is performed beforehand

 ---